 but please don't forget to change the repo-name and the username1git remote add origin git@github.com:your-username-here/your-repo-name-here.git

-in the previous code to yours first.
+~ Change your-username-here and your-repo-name-here in the previous code to yours first.

 Now let's push our changes: